 Painting black women so they fill the page

 Claudette Johnson is one of the most prominent black artists in Britain.
-A new exhibition at Modern Art Oxford reflects on her body of work dedicated to the representation of black bodies, particularly black women.

-Johnson is a huge inspiration for emerging painter Joy Labinjo.
-Watch what happens when the two get the chance to meet.
+A new exhibition takes a closer look.

 -